Cryo-electron microscopy visualizes biological objects in their natural aqueous environment.

 Cold stage stability and the properties of the camera determine the resolution of the structural data obtained (1-0.25 nm).

-The platform has a FEG 200 kV cryo-electron microscope and a side-entry stage that is less stable than top entry holders.
+The present FEG 200 kV cryo-electron microscope has a side-entry stage that is less stable than top entry holders.
 However, the microscope is equipped with a direct detection camera that, due to its high sensitivity, allows the recording of movies composed of frames with short time exposure (0.1s).
 Centering and averaging of images from the movie can compensate for the holder drift, leading to high signal to noise ratios.
-The 200 kV cryo-electron microscope of the platform is thus an ideal tool to initiate studies and to obtain an initial model at a resolution better than 1 nm.
-Such a model will be very useful to determine the atomic structure of the object with the 300kV microscopes available at Grenoble and Strasbourg.
-For single objects, the 3D structure can be carried out using tomography at a resolution of a few nm.
+The 200 kV cryo-electron microscope of the facility is thus an ideal tool to initiate studies and to obtain an initial model at a resolution better than 1 nm.
+Such a model will be very useful to determine the atomic structure of the object with state of the art microscopes, for instance the 300kV available at Institut Pasteur or Grenoble.

 200kV cryo-electron microscope equipped with a FEG, a liquid-nitrogen